aaronkyle/social-development/context/social-policy_ifi.md

 <a name="adb-development-policy"></a>
 #### Development Policy

 While safeguards policies are intended for risk avoidance, mitigation and management, other forms of social policy govern how the ADB investment in development initiatives.
-These 'developmetn policies' define the ADB's aspirational notion of 'social development' and specify how these aims can be realized in practice.
+These 'development policies' define the ADB's aspirational notion of 'social development' and specify how these aims can be realized in practice.

 *[Strategy 2020](http://www.adb.org/documents/strategy-2020-working-asia-and-pacific-free-poverty)* is among the most recent examples of ADB development policy. *Strategy 2020* reaffirms ADB's vision of an Asia and Pacific free of poverty as well as its mission to help its developing member countries improve their living conditions and quality of life.
 To achieve these ends, *Strategy 2020* prioritizes three complementary development agendas: inclusive economic growth, environmentally sustainable growth, and regional integration.
 To better ensure that it is achieving the goals of Strategy 2020, ADB also developed a [results framework](http://www.adb.org/site/development-effectiveness/adb-results-framework) to facilitate progress assessments and evaluation of strategy efficacy.